Basis-Theory/basistheory-integration-guides/collections/guides/secure/collect-pii-js.md

       ssn,
       phone
     },
-    privacy: {
-      classification: 'pii'
-    }
+    containers: ["/pii/"]
   });
 }
 ```

-In the previous example, we are overriding the token's privacy settings to specify a classification of `pii`, which is the type of data we are tokenizing.
-If we omit this, the default classification `general` would be used.
+In the previous example, we are creating the token within the `/pii/` [container](/concepts/what-are-token-containers)
+to classify it as PII data.
+If we omit the `containers` property from the request, the token would be placed in the
+`/general/high/` container by default.

 ## Retrieve your Token on your server